Valen-Sandbox/acf-sv-limits/README.md

 ## ConVars
 - **acf_limits_caliber**: The maximum total ACF caliber that a player can have out at once (in mm).
 Set to 0 to disable limitations.
-- **acf_limits_mass**: The maximum mass that a contraption may have before its weapons are disabled (in whole kg).
+- **acf_limits_mass**: The maximum mass that a contraption may have before its weapons/engines are disabled (in whole kg).
 Set to 0 to disable limitations.

 ## Requirements
 - [ACF-3](https://github.com/Stooberton/ACF-3)